-To clean chimney, Remove Baffle Plate inside the top of the Firebox & Close Door, then with a Ladder get on Roof remove Cowl assembly.
-Make sure the door is closed on the fire & Close Air Control (wind in) to ensure soot etc can fall into the Firebox.
-With a Chimney Sweeping Brush that suits Flue Diameter, clean the flue from the top down.
-Remove soot/ash from the Firebox.
-This is recommended to be done Annually before each Winter.
+To clean the chimney, remove baffle plate inside the top of the firebox & close the door.
+With a ladder, access the roof and remove the cowl assembly.
+Make sure the door is closed on the fire & close air control (turn clockwise) to ensure soot etc. can fall into the firebox.
+With a chimney sweeping brush that suits the flue diameter, clean the flue ONLY from the top down.
+Remove soot/ash from the firebox.
+This is recommended to be done annually before each winter.